Supply chain management is the management of products, services and information from suppliers to customers.

 - XSCM 20001 – Introduction to Supply Chain Management

 - Explore the major components of supply chain management such as purchasing, inventory management, contract and risk management, transportation and logistics.
 You will learn important industry terms and concepts, explore core functions and discover how technology, communication, teamwork and information flows affect all supply chains.

 - Acquire a comprehensive overview of procurement and inventory strategies and practices.
 Discover ways to maximize your organization’s operations and revenues by examining purchasing goals, supplier selection, pricing, legalities and factors affecting quantity and delivery decisions.

 - Discover core warehouse functions, materials handling equipment options, performance metrics, industry trends and technology advances that are changing warehouse design.
 Learn how to calculate inventory performance Key Performance Indicators (KPIs), replenishment order quantities and manage inventory budgeting.
 You will examine different inventory types and the required activities and formal governance needed for successful inventory performance and strategy execution.

 - Examine the critical implications of warehousing, transportation and purchasing logistics services.
 Learn to identify factors that affect an enterprise’s demand planning and production scheduling ability, explore demand-planning strategies and prepare simple demand forecasts using moving average and exponential smoothing techniques.

 - XSCM 20005 – Procurement 2

-- Explore strategic procurement in supply chain concepts and issues.
-Examine the factors that affect quantity and delivery decisions, make or buy decisions, subcontracting and outsourcing, building partnerships and alliances, and global purchasing.
-In addition, review the purchasing of capital goods and services, risk management and trends in purchasing.
+- Expand your procurement skills by acquiring advanced strategies to use in today’s dynamic marketplace.
+Evaluate the factors that affect quantity and delivery decisions, make or buy decisions, subcontracting and outsourcing, partnerships and alliances, and global purchasing.
+Explore important factors in purchasing capital goods and services and risk management.

 - XSCM 20006 – Technology and e-Procurement